mridubhatnagar/blogs-backup/ckyy386800c1x3rs13g4p9uae.md

 Some ideas he shares in the book that are worth pondering on are:

 1. Time spent at work is not equal to your experience.
 In interviews, it is a common practice to tell years of experience.
-While evaluating individual growth a good question to ask ourselves is What are the skills I worked on all these years?
+While evaluating individual growth a good question to ask ourselves.
+What are the skills I worked on all these years?
 What is the work that I did to improve the skills?

 2. Optimize for teams that have good bosses, good managers.
 At least in the early career years for an individual.
 A lot of their success also depends on the managers.
-Sailing in the same boat I get it that from outside it is difficult to gauge the managers unless you have some connection from before.
+Sailing in the same boat I get it that from the outside it is difficult to gauge the managers.
+Unless you have some connection from before.
 Some level of research I think can help.
 Largely I feel, this also is luck-based.

 3. Good mentors accelerate your career growth.
 Especially, mentors with whom you are not competing in any way.
 Mentors who are equally invested in your individual growth, your needs.
 Along with mutual respect and value addition.
 There might be something you can help them in, there are definitely things in which you can get help.